7 Different Types of Rattlesnakes in Oklahoma

 by jared is licensed under CC BY 2.0

-The Prairie Rattlesnake, also known as the Western rattlesnake, is another intriguing and venomous species that calls Oklahoma home.
+The Prairie Rattlesnake, also known as the Western rattlesnake, is another intriguing and venomous species that lives in Oklahoma.

-These snakes can be found in a range of habitats, including grasslands, prairies, and rocky areas.
+These snakes can be found in various habitats, including grasslands, prairies, and rocky areas.

 With its distinctive brown or tan coloring, the Prairie Rattlesnake blends perfectly into its surroundings, making it difficult to spot.

-However, its rattle serves as a warning sign for those who venture too close.
-Measuring up to four feet long, this species is smaller than some other rattlesnakes in Oklahoma.
+However, its rattle is a warning sign for those who venture too close.
+Measuring up to four feet long, this species is smaller than other rattlesnakes in Oklahoma.

 While they possess potent venom, Prairie Rattlesnakes are generally non-aggressive and prefer to retreat when faced with a potential threat.

-Encountering a Prairie Rattlesnake can be an incredible experience, but keeping a safe distance and respecting their space is essential.
+Encountering a Prairie Rattlesnake can be an incredible experience, but it is essential to keep a safe distance and respect their space.

 These types of rattlesnakes in Oklahoma are a vital part of the ecosystem, helping to control rodent populations and maintain the delicate balance of nature.